-MONITORING SERVICE Located at: 267 Glen Vista Street San Diego, CA onty of San Diego, 92114, business is conducted by: An Individual
+PROFESSIONAL VISITATION MONITORING SERVICE Located at: 267 Glen Vista Street San Diego, CA nty of San Diego, 92114, business is conducted by An Individual

-The first day of business was: June 1, 2017 This business is hereby June 1, 2017
+The first day of business was: June 1, 2017 This business is hereby

-This business is hereby

-egistered by the following:

-Rodney Louis West Sr.

-267 Glen Vista Street
+gistered by the following Rodney Louis West Sr. 267 Glen Vista Street 267 Gien Vista Street

 San Diego, CA 92114

-his statement was filed wis the Recorder/County Clerk of Sau Diego County on December 28, 2017.
+This statement was filed with

+he Recorder/County Clerk of

+Sau Diego County on

+December 28, 2017.